julianromera/angular-directives-general/README.md

   - [Demo Codepen](http://codepen.io/julianromera/pen/KaZdaV)

-* UPDATE: clone & split Lonk2Know's repository.
-Remove all scripts but multiselect
+* UPDATE: This is a fork of Stephen Long's (Lonk2Know) repository.
+All scripts but multiselect have been removed.